Time-Outs, Ages 1 to 3

 It seems as though we spend half the day in time-out.

+In this case, you need to cut back on most of your time-outs.
 Your toddler is constantly exploring -- the world is one big experiment to her.
 She wants to discover what things are, how they work, and what she may and may not do.
 Along the way, of course, she does plenty of things that she's not supposed to do, from pulling books off shelves to tossing her Cheerios off the high chair.
-You can't rely on time-out to correct every naughty act, though; not only will your toddler find it hard to connect her actions with all those time-outs, but you don't want to risk stifling her natural curiosity.
+You can't rely on time-out to correct every experiment or naughty act, though; not only will your toddler find it hard to connect her actions with all those time-outs, but you don't want to risk stifling her natural curiosity.

 Try to distinguish between intentional disobedience and mere inquisitiveness.
-It's best to ignore things she does that are irritating but harmless, such as dumping out the contents of a box or pulling the petals off a flower.
+It's good to give toddlers lot of outdoor time where they can get dirty, drag things around, run and shout.
+If it's rainy outside, try to ignore things she does that are irritating but harmless, such as dumping out the contents of a box or pulling the petals off a flower.
 These acts just show that she's a normal, intelligent child.
 Steer her behavior from trouble spots, substituting a less destructive activity.
 Don't be afraid to say no. Above all, provide positive reinforcement -- praise, hugs, and kisses -- to let her know when she's doing something right.

 National Institute of Child Health & Human Development

 Lyndon Waugh, M.D., and Letitia Sweitzer.
 Tired of Yelling: Teaching Our Children to Resolve Conflict.
 Pocket Books.